abid-mujtaba/fetchheaders/README.md

-# Copyright (c) 2012 Abid Hasan Mujtaba
-# See the file LICENSE for copying permission.

 fetchheaders is a python script that uses multiple threads to simultaneously (using multiple threads) access a number of email accounts on imap servers in a secure fashion (using SSL over port 443).
 The primary purpose of this script is to fetch and display header information; in particular date, from and subject of emails; in the chosen folder in each account (INBOX by default) without having to download entire emails.

 Note: This program can only access IMAP servers which allow SSL-based access over port 443.